Governors, Biden administration push to quadruple efficient heating, AC units by 2030

 Some major manufacturers of heat pumps, including Johnson Controls, Siemens and Trane Technologies released a letter of support following the announcement.

-The governors in the alliance represent approximately 60% of the U.S. economy and 55 percent of the country’s population.
+The governors in the alliance represent approximately 60% of the U.S. economy and 55% of the country’s population.

-Washington Governor Jay Inslee called heat pumps “almost a miraculous solution” to three problems Americans face, “heating in the winter, cooling in the summer, and a reduction of carbon pollution.”
+Washington Gov. Jay Inslee called heat pumps “almost a miraculous solution” to three problems Americans face, “heating in the winter, cooling in the summer, and a reduction of carbon pollution.”

 The reason heat pumps run on less electricity than other forms of heating is that they merely extract heat from outdoor air or underground and transfer it inside, instead of heating up a coil, for instance.
 They are just as good at cooling, pulling heat from indoors and dumping it outside or underground.